 The queue is where passengers stand in line at the front of the checkpoint on the public side.
-It is recommended that the queue be bounded by double strap stanchions along the perimeter with single strap stanchions defining the various lanes from the queue entrance(s) to the TDC(s).
-Queue lanes are approximately 3-5 feet wide, depending on the lane function and queue space available.
+It is recommended that the queue be bounded by hard barriers along the perimeter with single strap stanchions defining the various lanes from the queue entrance(s) to the TDC(s).
+Queue lanes are approximately 400 to 600 square feet per lane, depending on the lane function and queue space available.